MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/reference/ps/get-akshciversion.md

 ---
-title: Get-AksHciVersion for AKS on Azure Stack HCI
+title: Get-AksHciVersion for AKS on Azure Stack HCI and Windows Server
 author: mattbriggs
 description: The Get-AksHciVersion PowerShell command gets the current Kubernetes version of Azure Kubernetes Service on Azure Stack HCI. ms.topic: reference